 - a person who has an interdependency relationship with you at the time of your death

-- a person who was financially dependent on you at the time of death
+- a person who was wholly or partially financially dependent on you at the time of death.

 Non-binding nomination of beneficiaries

-A non-binding nomination can be updated at any time online through your secure online account or over the phone by calling 1800 222 071 between 8am and 8pm (AEST/AEDT) weekdays.
+A non-binding nomination can be updated at any time online through Member Online or over the phone by calling 1800 222 071 between 8am and 8pm (AEST/AEDT) weekdays.
 This means that the Trustee will consider your nomination when deciding who will receive your death benefit.